-Office of New Iteactors

-Project Name Number of RAIs Issued in Aug 2018 Number of RAIs Issued Prior to Preparation of a Draft SER with Open Items in Aug 2018 Number of RAIs Issued in an Additional Round, Subsequent to Previous RAIs, in Specific Technical Area or by Technical Branch in Aug 2018 (Note 1) Percentage of RAIs Responses Provided by the Applicant/Licensee within 30 Days or the Date Mutually Agreed Upon in Aug 2018 Number of RAIs Prepared or Responses Reviewed by Contractors in Aug 2018 (Note 2) Number of RAIs Prepared or Responses Reviewed by NRC Staff in Aug 2018 (Note 2) 12-Month Rolling Average (Note 3)

-APR1400 0 0 N/A N/A 0 6 N/A
+Office of New Reactors Project Name Number of RAIs Issued in Sept 2018 Number of RAIs Issued Prior to Preparation of a Draft SER with Open Items in Sept 2018Number of RAIs Issued in an Percentage of RAIs Responses Provided by the Applicant/Licensee within 30 Days or the Date Mutually Agreed Upon in Sept 2018 Number of RAIs Prepared or Responses Reviewed by Contractors in Sept 2018 (Note 2) Number of RAIs Prepared or Responses Reviewed by NRC Staff in Sept 2018 (Note 2) 12-Month Rolling Average (Note 3) APR1400 Design Certification (DC) (Note 4) 0 0 N/A N/A 0 0 N/A U.S. Advanced Pressurized Water Reactor (US-APWR) DC 1 0 1 N/A 0 0 N/A Advanced Boiling Water Reactor (ABWR) DC Renewal (General Electric Hitachi (GEH)) 0 0 N/A N/A 0 0 N/A Clinch River Early Site Permit (ESP) 0 0 N/A N/A 0 1 N/A NuScale Small Modular Reactor (SMR) DC 2 2 N/A 100% 0 46 N/A NuScale Topical Reports 0 0 N/A 0% 0 8 N/A

-Design Certification (DC) (All revised responses)

-U.S. Advanced 1 0 1 N/A 0 1 N/A

-Pressurized

-Water Reactor

-(US-APWR) DC

-Advanced 0 0 N/A N/A 0 0 N/A

-Boiling Water

-Reactor

-(ABWR) DC Renewal

-(General

-Electric Hitachi

-(GEH))

-Clinch River 0 0 N/A N/A 0 0 N/A

-Early Site ·

-Permit (ESP)

-NuScale Small 9 9 N/A 34% 0 65 N/A

-Modular

-Reactor (SMR)

-DC

-NuScale 2 2 N/A 22% 0 17 N/A

-Topical Reports

-Project Name Number of RAIs Issued in Aug 2018 Number of RAIs Issued Prior to Preparation of a Draft SER with Open Items in Aug 2018 Number of RAIs Issued in an Additional Round, Subsequent to Previous RAIs, in Specific Technical Area or by Technical Branch in Aug 2018 (Note 1) Percentage of RAIs Responses Provided by the Applicant/Licensee within 30 Days or the Date Mutually Agreed Upon in Aug 2018 Number of RAIs Prepared or Responses Reviewed by Contractors in Aug 2018 (Note 2) Number of RAIS Prepared or Responses Reviewed by NRC Staff in Aug 2018 (Note 2) 12-Month Rolling Average (Note 3) Vogtle LARs 0 0 N/A N/A 0 0 N/A
+Project Name Number of RAIs Issued in Sept 2018 Number of RAIs Issued Prior to Preparation of a Draft SER with Open Items in Sept 2018 Number of RAIs Issued in an Additional Round, Subsequent to Previous RAIs, in Specific Technical Area or by Technical Branch in Sept 2018 (Note 1) Percentage of RAIs Responses Provided by the Applicant/Licensee within 30 Days or the Date Mutually Agreed Upon in Sept 2018 Number of RAIs Prepared or Responses Reviewed by Contractors in Sept 2018 (Note 2) Number of RAIs Prepared or Responses Reviewed by NRC Staff in Sept 2018 (Note 2) 12-Month Rolling Average (Note 3) ١ ogtle LARs 1 1 N/A 100% 0 1 N/A

-- Note 1: NRO does not currently have an electronic system to track how many RAIs are issued in an additional round as a subsequent RAI to a previous RAI issued.
-To develop this capability within the current electronic system used to track RAIs would be labor and resource intensive. - Note 2: The NRC employs contractors to supplement the staff in selected critical skill areas; however, all RAIs identified by contractors are evaluated by NRC staff to verify that they are necessary to support a regulatory finding.
+Note 1: NRO does not currently have an electronic system to track how many RAIs are issued in an additional round as a subsequent RAI to a previous RAI issued.
+To develop this capability within the current electronic system used to track RAIs would be labor and resource intensive.

+- Note 2: The NRC employs contractors to supplement the staff in selected critical skill areas; however, all RAIs identified by contractors are evaluated by NRC staff to verify that they are necessary to support a regulatory finding.
 If the RAIs are necessary, they are formally prepared and issued by NRC staff.
 The NRC does not track the number of draft RAIs prepared by contractors.
-In addition, the NRC staff is responsible for making the final determination on the acceptability of all RAI responses. - Note 3: A 12-month rolling average will not be available until November 2018.
+In addition, the NRC staff is responsible for making the final determination on the acceptability of all RAI responses. - Note 3: A 12-month rolling average will not be available until November 2018. - Note 4: The NRC staff completed its technical review of the APR1400 design certification and issued the final SER on September 28, 2018.
+With the staff's technical safety review completed, the APR1400 project will be removed from this table in future reports.
+The rulemaking to certify this standard design is being developed.